Forest conservation in the United States: Temperate

 Temperate forests are forests with high levels of precipitation.
 The yearly precipitation rate is between 20 and 60 inches in the form of rain or snow.
 Temperatures in temperate forests range from -22 degrees Fahrenheit to 86 degrees Fahrenheit.
-Temperate Forests within the United States are found on the Eastern region.
-Temperate forests are able to support a variety of species due to the large amount of rainfall.
-Mosses and lichens dominate the forest floor with medium size trees above such as dogwood trees.
+Temperate Forests within the United States are found in the Eastern region.
+Temperate forests can support a variety of species due to the large amount of rainfall.
+Mosses and lichens dominate the forest floor with medium-sized trees above such as dogwood trees.
 The top canopy is covered by larger trees such as maple trees, birch trees, and walnut trees.

 Sub-tropical

 Subtropical forests are found in the United States along the southern border states.
 These forests are made up of evergreen species and deciduous species.
 Evergreens are plant species that retain their leaves year round while deciduous trees lose their leaves annually.
-The consistent warm climate along with consistent rainfall promote more plant growth than any other environment in the United States.
+The consistent warm climate along with consistent rainfall promotes more plant growth than any other environment in the United States.